Unveiling the Nutritional Facts of White Chocolate: What You Need to Know

 The statement is incorrect.
 White chocolate does not contain any caffeine.

-Read more The Nutritional Benefits of Rice Pudding: Uncovering the Facts
+Read more Exploring the Nutritional Benefits of Poi: Nutrition Facts and Health Benefits

 White chocolate has lower levels of antioxidants compared to dark chocolate.